Skip to content

 - 21 years to be the minimum age for contesting elections to panchayats.

-- Reservation of one-third seats (both members and chairpersons) for women in panchayats at all the three levels.
+- Reservation of seats (both members and chairpersons) for SCs, STs and for women in panchayats at all 3 levels.

-- Fixing tenure of five years for panchayats at all levels and holding fresh elections within six months in the event of supersession of any panchayat.
+- Holding fresh elections within 6 months in the event of supersession of any panchayat.

 - Establishment of a State Election Commission for conducting elections to the panchayats.

-- Constitution of a State Finance Commission after every five years to review the financial position of the panchayats.
+- Constitution of a State Finance Commission after every 5 years to review the financial position of the panchayats.

 - Article 243H